CS 112

 Units: 1.0

+Contact information and office hours for the instructors are provided at the top of this page.
 Feel free to come to either of us for help.
-Faculty meetings and seminars sometimes conflict with scheduled office hours, so we will keep you informed each week about changes in our office hours.
+Meetings and seminars sometimes conflict with scheduled office hours, so we will keep you informed each week about changes in our office hours.

-Sharon Kotz will be the tutor for CS112 this spring.
-Sharon will hold weekly drop-in hours on Thursday evenings from 6-8pm in room SCI 160A, starting the second week of the semester.
+Hannah Anderson and Nicole Tan will be the tutors for CS112 this spring.
+Tentatively, there will be weekly drop-in hours in room SCI L140, on Tuesday and Wednesday evenings from 7:00-9:00, starting the second week of the semester.

 Class Meetings

-There are two 70-minute lectures each week on Tuesday/Friday at 9:50-11:00 in SCI 264.
+There are two 75-minute lectures each week on Monday/Thursday at 8:30-9:45 in SCI L180.
 In addition, students must register for and attend a weekly 110-minute laboratory section.
-There are two laboratory sections to choose from, on Wednesday 10:30-12:20 or 2:15-4:10 in SCI 160A.
+There are two laboratory sections on Tuesday to choose from, at 8:30-10:20 and 10:30-12:20 in SCI E101.
 The lectures will introduce the main content of the course.
 The lab classes provide hands-on experience with new material through group work and individual programming exercises, and also provide an opportunity to address questions related to assignments and exams.

 Textbook and Other Resources